Please direct all requests for public records to:

 - If multiple agency divisions are involved, the special service charge will be based on the aggregate amount of time expended by all personnel and information technology resources, if applicable.

-- The rate charged for clerical or supervisory assistance will be based on the lowest paid full-time personnel in the Agency capable of processing public-records requests in general (based on salary and benefits), even if a specific request requires labor by higher-paid employees within or outside of the Agency (such as managerial review).
-In those cases where legal review is necessary, the charge will be at the lowest attorney rate (salary and benefits) in the Office of General Counsel.
+- The rate charged for clerical or supervisory assistance will be based on the lowest paid full-time personnel in the Agency capable of processing the public-records request (based on salary and benefits).
+In those cases where legal review is necessary, the charge will be based on the lowest attorney rate (salary and benefits) in the Office of General Counsel.